-On June 20, Central Penn Business Journal named ACNB Corporation to its 22nd annual list of the Top 50 Fastest Growing Companies in Central Pennsylvania.
-This is the first time ACNB Corporation has achieved this recognition.
+GETTYSBURG, Pa., Aug.
+14, 2019 (GLOBE NEWSWIRE) -- ACNB Corporation was recently named by Central Penn Business Journal to its 23rd annual list of the Top 50 Fastest Growing Companies in Central Pennsylvania for 2019.
+This is the second consecutive year ACNB Corporation has achieved this recognition.

-“ACNB Corporation’s growth is the direct result of the dedication and hard work of many in our organization, as well as reinforces the success of our mission and core values.
-We are truly honored by this recognition and excited about the positive momentum ACNB Corporation is experiencing in our local markets through our subsidiaries of ACNB Bank and Russell Insurance Group, Inc.,” said James P. Helt, ACNB Corporation President & CEO.
-“ACNB Corporation’s continued focus on prudent growth through both organic and inorganic strategies benefits customers, employees, communities served and, ultimately, our shareholders who invest in our future,” he added.
+“ACNB Corporation’s growth is the direct result of the commitment and hard work of many in our organization, as well as reinforces the success of our business model, vision, and core values.
+We are, once again, truly honored to be recognized for our achievements and excited about the positive momentum ACNB Corporation continues to experience in our local markets through our subsidiaries of ACNB Bank and Russell Insurance Group, Inc.,” said James P. Helt, ACNB Corporation President & CEO.
+“ACNB Corporation’s past and present focus on prudent growth through both organic and inorganic strategies benefits customers, employees, communities served and, ultimately, our shareholders who invest in our future,” he added.

-In order to be eligible for consideration in this ranking, companies were required to show revenue of at least $500,000 in each of the fiscal years ending 2015, 2016 and 2017, as well as revenue growth in 2017, as compared to 2015.
-For-profit entities headquartered in Adams, Cumberland, Dauphin, Franklin, Lancaster, Lebanon, Perry or York County were eligible for nomination.
+In order to be eligible for consideration in this ranking for 2019, companies were required to show revenue of at least $500,000 in each of the fiscal years ending 2016, 2017 and 2018, as well as revenue growth in 2018, as compared to 2016.
+Companies headquartered in Adams, Cumberland, Dauphin, Franklin, Lancaster, Lebanon, Perry or York County were eligible for nomination.

-The presenting sponsor of the program, Baker Tilly, calculated the nominations and then ranked the companies according to revenue growth over the three-year period.
+The presenting sponsor of the program, Baker Tilly, performed the calculations and then ranked the companies according to revenue growth over the three-year period.
 Both dollar and percentage increases were taken into consideration.
-This ranking formula led to the list of 50 winners.
+This ranking formula resulted in the final list of 50 honorees to be recognized at an awards breakfast on Monday, September 9, 2019, when specific rankings within the Top 50 will be revealed.